mschinagaines/US-State-Tax-Collections/README.md

 2️⃣.
 Organize and analyze the data to determine the type of tax that states generate the most capital from.

 **Questions for Analysis**
 - What type of tax generates the most capital per year?
 The least?
-And on average?
 - What years had the highest taxes collected?
 The least?
-The average?

 **Key Stakeholders** \
 Key stakeholders in this analysis would include the Internal Revenue Service (IRS), and the U.S. Department of Treasury.